libapps/libapps-mirror/nassh/doc/translations.md

 Finally, the [XTB] files are converted back into [messages.json] before being merged back into this repository.
-This step is currently run manually by Google developers.
+This step is currently run manually by Google developers, although see the [Automatic Updates] section below for more info.

 Sometimes, usually when new messages are added, translators will ask for clarification and [file localization queries].